Biodiversity Monitoring and Conservation Planning

 Objectives

-• Understand the factors that determine ecosystem structures and functions.
+• Understand the biotic and abiotic determinants of ecosystem structures and functions.

-• Study human-wildlife interfaces and analyse the impact of human activities on biodiversity, wildlife behaviour, ecology and plant-animal interactions.
+• Study human-biodiversity interfaces, analyse the impact of human activities on biodiversity, wildlife behaviour, ecology and plant-animal interactions, and understand its implications for biodiversity and human well-being.

-• Develop and maintain a comprehensive open-source database on India’s biodiversity to support conservation planning and action.
+• Develop and maintain a comprehensive open-source database on India’s biodiversity to support conservation action and sustainability.

 • Enhance connectivity of natural landscapes and study associated movement patterns of flora and fauna.